 I grew up in the family that Barris seems to be trying to reconstruct in “Black Excellence”.

 That’s my father’s side of the family way back in 1973 with me at the bottom right.
 I value the fact that on both sides, my relatives span all hues and that interracial mixing has been happening for many, many generations.
-My Black grandfather, near-centre in the blue shirt, had hazel-green eyes, so chances are even he had a white ancestor.
+My darker-skinned Black grandfather, near-centre in the light-blue shirt, had hazel-green eyes, so chances are even he had a white ancestor.

 There are some colorist possibilities suggested in this picture.
-My step-Grandmother, just left of Grandpa, was the second woman he had married who was not white but who was much fairer than he was.
+My step-Grandmother, just left of Grandpa, was the second woman he had married who was not white but who was much lighter-skinned than he was.
 (With my blood-grandmother I am only guessing, based on my father’s complexion, as she died when my Dad was four and I have never seen a picture.)
 This parsing of family relationships in terms of distinctions in skin colour is both normal and necessary if you are honest about the realities of living in a colorist society.
 My parents, who were pretty equal in complexion, never shied away from the topic of racism and the realities of anti-Black racism specifically.
 In Jamaica growing up, I was not Black, I was brown, but I always knew and accepted that Black was how the majority of people in the US would racialize me once I lived there.
 Certainly in the 1980s, when I last did, if not so much now.